splunk/splunk-operator/docs/PremiumApps.md

 To fix this error, check the following areas:
 1) Check the splunkd log in the deployer pod for any issues.
 2) Check the splunkdConnectionTimeout setting in web.conf.
-More details at [setting connnection timeouts](#splunkdconnectiontimeout)

 Logs of the respective pods: